walac/walac.github.io/_posts/2014-10-16-profiling-firefox-os-apps.md

 a profile file for upload to the [Cleopatra](https://people.mozilla.org/~bgirard/cleopatra/) application.

-Earlier, you had to build your own Firefox OS image to use `profile.sh` tool, but that's no longer the case.
+Earlier, you had to build your own Firefox OS image to use the `profile.sh` tool, but that's no longer the case.
 Thanks to
 [Snappy symbolication server](https://github.com/vdjeric/Snappy-Symbolication-Server),
 you can grab a [Mozilla nightly](https://ftp.mozilla.org/pub/mozilla.org/b2g/nightly/)